Tuesday, January 17, 2012

 “Fuck off bitch, shut the fuck up.”
 She continues on.
 I was going approximately eight miles, I know because I had been to this house before, but it did involved freeways and that’s where I can get confused in L.A.
 This robot sent me to Tijuana.
 I’m certain out of spite because I was hurling invectives again.
 I didn’t cross the border but never used the system again.

 Off I roar in my little car, expecting heavy traffic but it wasn’t too bad.
 I left at 5am just to be safe.

 I pulled into what I can only call a deserted junkyard.
 As I got closer, I noticed the place was huge and fenced in.
 That seemed smart.
 Keep out the people that didn’t buy tickets.
 I paid 250 for mine.
-My car was hitting all kinds of rocks, mud pits, and it smelled liked shit frankly.
+My car was hitting all kinds of rocks, mud pits, and it smelled like shit frankly.
 Had I missed it?

-Then rows and rows of dilapidated trailers, in fact it was a gigantic trailer park.
+Then rows and rows of dilapidated trailers, in fact, it was a gigantic trailer park.
 I got excited.
 So the musicians play in a trailer to a small crowd, how intimate.
 How smart.
 I could literally sit next to say, Keith Richards.

 I couldn’t wait for the festivities to start.
 I didn’t see any food stands or even tents.
 Maybe they hadn’t arrived yet.
 It was still only 7am.
 But I did hear a lot of dogs barking and babies crying.
-Pretty soon younger kids started pouring out of the trailers carrying rags and sticks, hopefully to fix that shit smell.
-I figured they were the set up crew.
-These concerts were total game changers.
+Pretty soon younger kids started pouring out of the trailers carrying rags and sticks, hopefully, to fix that shit smell.
+I figured they were the setup crew.
+These concerts were total game-changers.
 They had better move fast or there is no way the Black Keys will come.